scottish-government-design-system/designsystem.gov.scot/guidance/forms/form-content/index.md

 When you know what information to collect, you should follow [content best practices](https://resources.mygov.scot/content-standards/) to design the questions that should be asked.

-You should with a content designer to create form content that is written in plain English to help users understand what is being asked.
+You should work with a content designer to create form content that is written in plain English to help users understand what is being asked.